Travel Information, Sightseeing & Activity Tips

 See more cultural centres and venues.

 The park’s lake functions as an ice rink during winter months.
-The Hungarian Railway Museum is also a fun place to visit.
+Although it is not in the city centre the Hungarian Railway Museum is also a fun place to visit.

 Shops, boutiques, markets abound in Budapest.
-The several shopping centres (Arena Plaza, West End City Center, Campona) are great places to shop for designer clothes, electronics, books, jewelry, toiletries, small gifts, food stuff etc.
+The several shopping centres (Corvin Plaza, Allee, Arena Plaza, West End City Center, MOM Park, Campona) are great places to shop for designer clothes, electronics, books, jewelry, toiletries, small gifts, food stuff etc.

 The inner city (Váci utca and its neighbourhood in V. district, Andrássy út in VI. district) gives home to several stores selling world-famous designer brands: Roberto Cavalli, Louis Vuitton, Ermenegildo Zegna, Gucci, Hugo Boss, Escada, Furla etc..